edwardcrichton/ox-terms-js-date/README.md

 %w - day of week number, one digit 1-7 (sun-sat)
 %tww - week in term, two digits
 %tw - week in term, one digit
-%tttt - name of the term e.g. Michaelmas, Hilary, Trinity
+%tttt - name of the term e.g. Michaelmas, Hilary, Trinity, Christmas, Easter, Long Summer
-%tt - two letter abbreviation of the term e.g. MT, HT, TT
+%tt - two letter abbreviation of the term e.g. MT, HT, TT, CV, EV, LV
 %tn - the term number 1,2 or 3; or vacation number 1.5, 2.5 or 3.5
 %t one letter abbreviation of the term or vacation e.g. M,H,T,C,E,L
 %vt - The word 'Term' or 'Vacation'